LiaIvanick/GLEON_ZIG/scripts/README.md

 ## General notes on scripts and assessing quality control
 - **Very Important:** Please remember that we are operating under the "stay in your lane doctrine".
 This means that each member of the team will have their own piece that they are working on, and no one else should touch someone else's script.
 This will help prevent merge conflicts in the long run.
 To do this efficiently, everyone will need to make their own R script (1 R script per dataset).
 It should follow the nomenclature: `00aa_<DataProviderLastName>_<LakeName>_<DataCleanerLastName>.R` -- example `00a_currie_ontario_meyer.R`.
 The `00` refers to this script as being labeled a "cleaning script".
 The letters following `00` refer to the unique identifier this script has.
 These identifiers will be very important when we submit the full workflow, and they help our data harmonization routine retain a consistent structure.
-- The companion R script (which you will adapt/create based on MFM and SEF's scripts `NAME HERE`) is meant to largely capture high-level issues and signal where low-level issues may occur.
+- The companion R script (which you will adapt/create based on MFM and SEF's example scripts) is meant to largely capture high-level issues and signal where low-level issues may occur.
 A high level issue would be something like one year/month of data having abnormally high values (potentially indicative of lessened data quality).
 While there is nothing we can do about the data's quality assurance, this scripted routine assures that the original data integrity and quality are maintained throughout are aggregation procedure.
 - In an ideal case, you would manually check plots and in the event of unexpected values pattern - you can manually investigate those data and document abnormalities.
 This process will also help expedite analysis down the road, as those performing the analysis may have questions about data integrity arise as they begin to work with the dataset.
 - There may be instances where you are able to work more inefficiently by manually inspecting certain dates and timepoints within R. That is 100% okay, but that checking should be documented in your companion README document.
 MFM created a template for what this document could/should look like within the `derived_products/obertegger_disaggregated` directory.
 While you are welcome to change the format, each README document should contain the same information, at the very least.